Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

-When the notes that will create sympathetic vibration are in tune, we can use them as a guide to find the other notes in many ways.
-Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all very useful tools, but they do not guarantee to give us the best-sounding pitch, because we need first to understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.
+When the notes that will create sympathetic vibration are in tune, we can use them to find the other notes in many ways.
+Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all handy tools.
+Still, they do not guarantee to give us the best-sounding pitch because we need first to understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.

 Developing Left Hand Technique

 Apart from having good hearings, violinists rely heavily on muscle memory to get good intonation.

 In the Principles of Violin Playing and Teaching, Ivan Galamian relates our left hand to blind people who guide themselves through their paths by touching on objects.
 He spoke of the importance of having a “double contact” in the left hand, namely the base joint of the index finger and the thumb, to feel the changing width of the violin’s neck.
 The double contact occurs between the thumb and the palm against the shoulder of the violin on the higher positions.
 This allows our left hand to have a sense of which position we are playing in.
 Such contact need not be constant, especially in expressive passages that require much vibrato.

-The other equally important aspect to good intonation is the frame of the left hand.
-A nice hand shape with proper finger height, a relaxed wrist, and a good arm level provide a framework in which our fingers can identify with various finger patterns.
-Practicing double-stops scales in thirds or octaves train your left hand to maintain that frame in different intervals and positions.
+The other equally important aspect of good intonation is the frame of the left hand.
+A nice hand shape with proper finger height, a relaxed wrist, and a good arm level provide a framework for our fingers to identify with various finger patterns.
+Practicing double-stops scales in thirds or octaves, train your left hand to maintain that frame in different intervals and positions.
 A good hand shape also allows better finger independence – the ability for one finger to move flexibly without affecting the others.

 © 2017 Goh Tong Keat